docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Don't use global variables to store data.
 Use privateData instead.
 Each clip can have its own privateData.
 The host application will automatically pass the correct privateData to the appropriate importer instance.

-For privateData, create a handle to the custom structure you wish to store (during *imGet­ Info8* or *imGetPrefs8*.) and save the handle to the privateData member of the structure passed in.
+For privateData, create a handle to the custom structure you wish to store (during ``imGetInfo8`` or ``imGetPrefs8``.) and save the handle to the privateData member of the structure passed in.

 The importer is responsible for allocating and deallocating the memory for privateData using Premiere's memory functions.